 "I don't want to get taken out of here in a pine box," he says.
 "We don't really have a plan.
 And if we're not going to bring the fourth generation or groom them to come into the business, how are we attracting outside management personnel to come in and help us take the company to the next level?
 So, we had all that sort of marinating in the soup, and we were like, nothing ventured, nothing gained.
 If we're all in agreement, let's try to see what the market would bear, and let's sell it, and again, keep the family together."

 The family went to market with the company in the fall of 2019, and by January 2020 had an interested party that they planned to move forward with.
 But COVID hit during due diligence and stopped the process.
-Then an adviser confided to Malley that some of the siblings seem to have checked out of the business and were already thinking about what they want to do next.
-But in order for the eventual sale to be successful, they needed to keep running the business.
+One of the board of advisers told them that they have to be careful to not check out and stay focused on running the business until a sale actually happens.

 Now that the transaction is over, Malley says he wants to stay as long as they'll have him.